 The school has seen rapid growth over the years, with new classrooms being constructed in 1956, 1971, 2011, 2016 and 2017.
 In 2004, the original school building was demolished and the present administration block constructed – this contains the administration area, staff room, library, and the STAR Room (Students Teachers And Representatives – a collaborative working space).
 Later in 2011, with funding from the Federal Government, three more classrooms were added along with the Fr Ray Lyons Hall.
 After 70 years in residence in St Joseph’s Convent, Bardon (Bardon House), the Franciscan Sisters moved from the building and handed the residence back to the Parish.
 It is now occupied by the Verbum Dei Missionary Sisters.
 In 2016, a self-funded school construction project resulted in three new classrooms being built for our Senior Classes.
 This completed building was named the Jarlath Building in memory to one of our founding Franciscan sisters.

-In 2017, construction to refurbish two classrooms in the Forrest Building will be completed by the end of Term 1.
+In 2017, construction to refurbish two classrooms in the Forrest Building was completed.
 This project is funded by a Brisbane Catholic Education Grant and part school self-funded.
-It is anticipated that enrolment numbers at St Joseph’s, Bardon will be approximately 382 students from Prep to Year 6.